Frequently Asked Questions

 When will the exam occur?

-Tests will be offered on November 7th.
-The location is TBD.
+Tests will be offered on November 6th at Wakefield High School.
 This is a non-school day for students and is a grade preparation day for teachers, in addition to being Election Day.
-The FCPS exam for Tigrinya and Sanskrit may be held on a different date.

 How is the exam scored?